Dark Patterns in SEO: Trends That No One is Documenting

 making users jump to different domain 4 - dark pattern and seo

 Many websites create separate pages for two things.
-User first gets on a landing page optimized to rank on search engines, then he is directed to complete actions for his goal.
-This makes him stay on the website and browse different pages.
-The content on these pages may/may not be relevant.
-The obvious exception to this is ecommerce sites where the cart page is different and makes sense.
-Infact for ecommerce, companies get CRO dene to actively reduce actions users need to complete purchase.
+The user first gets on a landing page optimized to rank on search engines, and then he is directed to complete actions for his goal.

-This is an old trick used for phishing.
+Below is an old trick used for phishing.

 Look at this example: